wmde/wikibase-release-pipeline/development/CONTRIBUTING.md

      - pushes tags one by one so each tag emits its own push event
    - does not run `nx release`, infer/rewrite versions, or generate changelogs

-When a WBS release changes the exact `wikibase/wbs-tools` image selected in `tools/scripts/_versions.sh`, publish that tools image before making the corresponding WBS branch the public installation channel.
+When a WBS release changes the exact `wikibase/wbs-tools` image selected in `tools/scripts/_versions.sh`, publish that tools image before creating the corresponding `wbs@…` tag.
 Otherwise, new installations will reference an image tag that is not yet available.

-   - publishing behavior:
-     - image tags (for example `wikibase@1.2.3`) trigger DockerHub publish workflows
-     - `wbs@X.Y.Z` tags do not trigger Docker Hub image publishing
+- Image tags such as `wikibase@1.2.3` trigger Docker Hub publishing workflows.
+- `wbs@X.Y.Z` tags make that WBS release discoverable by the installer; they do not publish images.